 Family Carers are more likely to struggle with stress, anxiety and depression than the general population. .
 Family Carers Ireland are now offering free online/ phone counselling supports to family carers.
 Click Here

 The Covid-19 pandemic has changed the traditional ways we mark our grief.
-For the moment, it is not possible to come together and to gather in one location.
-It is not possible to have a large funeral.
-It may not be possible to receive the company of those who wish to offer condolences.
 The Irish Hospice Foundation has developed a number of useful resources to help people and families through this difficult time.
 You can access resources by clicking on the various links, please click on the links highlighted in the text to access information on grief, contact supports and advice.

 The National Educational Psychological Service (NEPS) have also developed some useful resources for parents when talking to their children about trauma, please click on the links highlighted in the text to access information on talking to your child and helping your child